Spinal Cord Injury: An analysis of Symptoms, Causes, and Treatments

 For runners, poor food choices can lessen workouts and make it difficult to reach and then sustain goals.

 There is some disease that people can develop that can lead to the development of spinal cord injury.
-Some birth defects such as Spina Bifida include a disruption of the spine and central nervous system.
+Some congenital disabilities such as Spina Bifida include a disruption of the spine and central nervous system.
 The list below gives a few examples that many Americans suffer with.
 This list though is limited, and not all the disease that can affect the spinal cord are listed.
 However, the examples listed below are the ones that affect most Americans the most and the diseases that many Americans are more prone to develop:

 - Arthritis – an inflammation of the joints that causes stiffness and pain.

 The cause listed above all can have some extremely negative effects on the spine, due to them disrupting or damaging the nerve fibers of the spine.
-Once the spine nerves have been damaged this can cause leads to the body becoming immobile.
+Once the spine nerves have been damaged, this can cause leads to the body becoming immobile.

 The risk factors involved with a spinal cord injury include: